Graduate Student Support

 3) Complete online application.

-Graduate students and medical students are eligible to apply for individual summer support grants (max award $2,500) through the Center for Medical Humanities.
-Priority will be given to students who have completed or are in the process of completing the Graduate Emphasis in Medical Humanities.
-Projects must be aligned with the mission of the Center for Medical Humanities.
-Graduate students may receive only ONE summer support grant during their graduate studies.
+UCI graduate students (PhD and MFA) and medical students are eligible to apply for individual summer support grants (max award $3,000) through the Center for Medical Humanities.
+PhD applicants: priority will be given to students who have completed or are in the process of completing the Graduate Emphasis in Medical Humanities.

 Post-Project Final Report